sgouralis-research-group/step_finder/README.md

 1. Download the Chiara_Step_Finder_v01.mlappinstall file.
 2. Open MATLAB.
 3. Click on the Apps tab at the top.
-4. Click on Install app and select the Chiara's Step Finder.mlappinstall file.
+4. Click on Install app and select the downloaded Chiara_Step_Finder_v01.mlappinstall file.
 Click install.
 5. Once the app is successfully installed, the app will be found under "My apps" in MATALAB's Apps tab.
 It will be named "Chiara_Step_Finder_v01".

 ### Running the app and importing the data: